-SIZE: Variable size from smaller fields, usually next to a rural residential area, up to very large polygons covering multiple townships.
+SIZE: Variable size from smaller fields usually next to a rural residential areas up to the very large polygons covering multiple townships.

-SHAPE: Often rectangular, square or multi-vertex shape with distinct round corners as a result of active cultivation by agricultural equipment and machinery.
+SHAPE: Often a rectangular, square or multi-vertex shape with distinct round corners as a result of active cultivation by agricultural equipment and machinery.